 In a field as diverse as specialty trades, upskilling and cross-skilling are crucial for workforce flexibility.
 Upskilling refers to enhancing your team’s skills within their existing roles, while cross-skilling involves training them in new areas to create a more versatile workforce.

-A strong training program not only equips your team to take on a broader range of projects, but it also increases job satisfaction and retention.
-Employees who feel their skills are being developed are more likely to stay with your company long-term.
+A strong training program equips your team to take on a broader range of projects and increases job satisfaction and retention.
+Employees who feel their skills are being developed will likely stay with your company long-term.
 If you’d like to learn more about how you can begin to upskill and cross-skill your team, we recommend this interview with the Ryan Companies heads of talent development.

 d.
 Leveraging Technology for Workforce Planning

-A lot of the best practices we’ve mentioned thus far are difficult to do with the status quo tools contractors use for workforce planning.
-A lot of this process is done on spreadsheets and whiteboards, which are inflexible and lack any additional insight on your people and projects.
+Many of the best practices we’ve mentioned thus far are difficult to do with the status quo tools contractors use for workforce planning.
+Much of this process is done on spreadsheets and whiteboards, which are inflexible and lack additional insight into your people and projects.
 Luckily, workforce planning tools like Bridgit Bench have been created specifically for specialty contractors to ditch their manual, disjointed workforce planning process.

 Bridgit Bench provides a clear overview of your workforce, enabling you to see at a glance who’s working on what and when they’re available.
-You can also track skills and certifications, making it easier to match the right person to each job.
+You can also track skills and certifications, making matching the right person to each job easier.
 Plus, you can forecast your workforce needs accurately and plan ahead effectively.

 e.
 Continuous Communication and Collaboration